Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Introduction

 In the subsequent work \cite{dolbeault2012poincare}, they further proved that $\mc{F}_\alpha$ is geodesically $\lad$-convex under the assumption: $\na^2 V \ge \lad I$ for $\lad > 0$, which implies the classical Beckner's inequality.

 It is easy to note that in the commutative setting, up to some constant, our quantum $p$-divergence $\mc{F}_{p,\si}$ \eqref{def:quanpdivi} is nothing else but the functional $ \mathscr{F}_\alpha$ in \eqref{def:class_func} with $p = 2 - \alpha$.
 In Section \ref{sec:qot_beck}, we extend the results in \cite{dolbeault2009new,dolbeault2012poincare} to the quantum regime and provide a geometric characterization for the quantum $p$-Beckner's inequality.
-To do so, we first construct a Riemannian metric $g_{p,\rho}$ on the quantum states in Section \ref{sec:gradient}, so that the QMS with $\si$-detailed balance is the gradient flow of the quantum $p$-divergence $\mc{F}_{p,\si}$ with respect to $g_{p,\rho}$.
+To do so, we first construct a Riemannian metric $g_{p,\rho}$ on the quantum states in Section \ref{sec:gradient}, so that the $\si$-{\rm GNS} symmetric QMS is the gradient flow of $p$-divergence $\mc{F}_{p,\si}$ with respect to $g_{p,\rho}$.
 Then in Section \ref{sec:quantum_distance}, we investigate the properties of the associated Riemannian distance, denoted by $W_{2,p}$ (cf.\,\eqref{def:wp1}), which can be regarded as a quantum analog of $W_{2,\alpha,\gamma}$ in \eqref{def:distance_savare}.
 The main result in this section is Theorem \ref{thm:main_wasser}, where we show that $(\dh,W_{2,p})$ is a complete geodesic metric space.
-We also prove in Proposition \ref{prop:repkernel} that similarly to the classical case, the new class of distances $W_{2,p}$ is an interpolating family between the quantum 2-Wasserstein distance defined by Carlen and Maas \cite{carlen2017gradient} and the noncommutative $\dot{H}^{-1}$ Sobolev distance \eqref{eq:distance_1}.
+We also prove in Proposition \ref{prop:repkernel} that similarly to the classical case, the new class of distances $W_{2,p}$ is an interpolating family between the quantum 2-Wasserstein distance defined by Carlen and Maas \cite{carlen2017gradient} and a noncommutative $\dot{H}^{-1}$ Sobolev distance \eqref{eq:distance_1}.
 With these results, it is straightforward to define the entropic Ricci curvature associated with the functional $\mc{F}_{p,\si}$ in the spirit of \cite{sturm2006geometry,lott2009ricci,datta2020relating}.
-We then derive an HWI-type interpolation inequality from the Ricci curvature lower bound and show that the positive Ricci curvature can imply the quantum Beckner's inequalities.
-Furthermore , we prove the following chain of quantum functional inequalities:
+We then derive an HWI-type interpolation inequality from the Ricci curvature lower bound and show that the positive Ricci curvature can imply Beckner's inequality \eqref{ineq_becp}.
+Further, we prove the following chain of quantum functional inequalities:

 where \eqref{ineq:tc} is a transport cost inequality associated with $W_{2,p}$.
 These results are presented in Section \ref{sec:geodesic_convexity}.